JeremiahKaren/35percent.github.io/redefining-social-rent.md

 The London & Brigton Pub on the corner of Queen's Road/Asylum Road in Peckham dated back to 1863.
 The pub was demolished in 2013 after Wandle housing association was granted planning permission for a development which would provide 12 new homes, of which 6 would be much-needed affordable homes for Southwark residents and 3 of these would be social rent.
 However, the government's [CORE system](https://core.communities.gov.uk/) for social housing lettings data shows that these 3 homes have been let at affordable rent of up to 80% market rent, rather than social rent.

 ![](/img/londonbrightonqueensroad.jpg)
-*Demolished London & Brighton pub replaced by Wandle flats.
+*Demolished London & Brighton pub replaced by Wandle flats.*

-## Royal Road (Heygate replacement housing site - 09/AP/2388)
+## Royal Road, Kennington (09/AP/2388)
 This development was built on the site of a former old people's home.
-The Council gave the site to Affinity Sutton housing association as it was supposed to be a replacement housing site for decanted Heygate tenants.
-The site was completed 5 years after the last Heygate tenant was decanted and the 76 social rented homes consented were described as 'affordable rent' in the S106 agreement.
+The Council sold the site (at cost) to Affinity Sutton housing association as it was designated as a replacement housing site for decanted Heygate tenants.
+The development was completed 5 years after the last Heygate tenant was decanted and the 76 social rented homes consented were described as 'affordable rent' in the S106 agreement.
 The government's CORE system is showing only 45 units let at social rents at this site.

 ![](/img/royalroad.jpg)